Click on the pictures for a larger view.

 Carapacewith a bright orange band on the front that runs down to the posterior eyes.
 From there it becomes a broad dark brown to black band.
 On top a large white grey spot.
 Underneath the anterior eyes also white grey hair.

 Legs light colored with dark annulations.
-Third pair of legs strongly enlarged and almost entirely striking orange to red coloured.
+Pair of legs III strongly enlarged and almost entirely striking orange to red coloured.
 The tarsi are contrasting white haired.